 - 11.1 A broadcaster shall ensure that advertising is readily recognisable and distinguishable from editorial content.
-Advertising shall be kept quite distinct from other parts of the programme by acoustic means.
-Such means shall not contain any commercial communications, such as a sponsorship announcement. - 11.2 A broadcaster shall ensure that the insertion of advertising does not affect the integrity (including editorial integrity) of a programme.
-Advertising segments shall be inserted into programmes in such a way that takes into account the natural breaks and the duration and nature of the programme concerned and shall not prejudice the rights of the rights holders. - 11.3 A broadcaster shall ensure that advertising is not inserted in any broadcast of a religious service.
+Advertising shall be kept quite distinct from other parts of the programme by acoustic means. - A broadcaster shall ensure that the insertion of advertising does not affect the integrity of a programme.
+Advertising segments shall be inserted into programmes in such a way that takes into account the natural breaks in and the duration and nature of the programme concerned, and shall not prejudice the rights of the rights holders. - 11.3 A broadcaster shall ensure that advertising is not inserted during any broadcast of a religious service.